zhao201730685110/ICp-banking-microservices/README.md

 4. Build your docker image:

-	`docker build -t "YOUR_USERNAME-banking-image:latest" .`
+	`sudo docker build -t "YOUR_USERNAME-banking-image:latest" .`

-5. As a result, a docker image is created based on your Docker file and your source code pulled from Github.
+5. As a result, a docker image is created based on your Docker file and your source code pulled from Github :

+	`sudo docker images`

 ## Part 2 - Deploy the docker image to IBM Cloud private